 With the arrival of Memorial Day weekend and the official start of the summer travel season, it’s time to get ready for guests.
 Thankfully, creating a tranquil visitor-ready space is much easier than you think.
 Even if you don’t have a lot of space (or are just getting settled in your new house!) just a few thoughtful details came make your visitors feel like they’re getting the royal treatment.
-Oh and this is the very first sneak peek of our new house!

 Even though we’ve barely gotten our footing, I’m excited to host our first guests.
 After living in less than 1,000sq ft, having a guest room feels like such a luxury.
 Yet my guest room, like the rest of the house, is not even close to being “done.”
 That’s going to be a loooong process.
 But if you get creative, you can pull together a totally inviting space.